renebarto/baremetal/doc/tutorials/19-exceptions.md

 ### Exception vector {#TUTORIAL_19_EXCEPTIONS_EXCEPTION_HANDLING__STEP_1_EXCEPTION_VECTOR}

 When an exception occurs, the processor must execute handler code which corresponds to the exception.
 The location in memory where the handler is stored is called the exception vector.
 Each entry in the vector table is 16 instructions long.

 The base address is given by VBAR_ELn and then each entry has a defined offset from this base address.
 Each table has 16 entries, with each entry being 128 bytes (32 instructions) in size.
+Each exception level (except EL0) has its own exception vector.
-The table effectively consists of 4 sets of 4 entries.
+The table effectively consists of 4 sets of 4 entries each.
 Which entry is used depends upon a number of factors:
 - The type of exception (SError, FIQ, IRQ or Synchronous)
 - If the exception is being taken at the same Exception level, the Stack Pointer to be used (SP0 or SPx)
 - If the exception is being taken at a lower Exception level, the execution state of the next lower level (AArch64 or AArch32)